 Based on the two models, researchers intend to continue the research to implement both models as a solution in case of conflict in Indonesia.
 To get to that stage, both models need to be tested for validation first.
 This is the main reason for advanced research to get validation on this already discovered model.
-A formulation of problems in this study, (1) How is the application of public space model as a means of conflict reconciliation can be done?; (2) How is validation test of public space implementation model as a means of reconciliation?
+A formulation of problems in this study, (1) How is the application of public space model as a means of reconciliation?